-I live in a condominium which some time ago changed the rules that permitted dogs to one that forbade them unless grandfathered.
+I live in a condominium which, some time ago, changed the rule from permitting dogs to one that forbade them unless grandfathered.
 I researched the issue a bit and discovered that 39% of households owned one or more dogs.
 I don't recall the source; don't know the veracity but I wonder how to calculate what impact that would have on the resale value of my condominium if every dog owner refused to purchase any unit prohibiting dogs.
 (I know that that's not 100% true.
 Just looking for a starting point.)

 Unless the dog owners are willing to give up their dog, they are already refusing (or prohibited) to buy a unit that does not allow dogs.
 Therefore, there would not be a change in the market price, since this is already worked into the two prices.